aceres/cas-fee-project2-af/README.md

 ## Manual

-We have the folder structure for the documentation, see the folder `/doc/..`:
+There is a folder: `/doc/..` for the documentation.

 :open_file_folder: `/doc/json/..`